w3c/wot-security/wot-security-metadata.md

 - `"cookie"`: in data maintained by the client and sent automatically with each transaction (typically also in the header, but in a different field)

-Note: the `"parameter"` option requires manipulation of the URL.
+*Note:* The `"parameter"` option requires manipulation of the URL.
 In this case the URL given in the `"href"` parameter is just considered the base URL.

 ### Name